Schlaubischlump/LocationSimulator/README.md

 ### Build the app

 1. Install the latest [Xcode developer tools](https://developer.apple.com/xcode/downloads/) from Apple.
 (Using the AppStore is the easiest way)
-2. Install latest version of [libimobiledevice](https://github.com/libimobiledevice/libimobiledevice) (and thereby all it's dependencies as well) with [homebrew](https://brew.sh):
+2. Install the latest version of [libimobiledevice](https://github.com/libimobiledevice/libimobiledevice) (and thereby all it's dependencies as well) with [homebrew](https://brew.sh):

 	```shell
 	brew install libimobiledevice